OpenMDAO/OpenMDAO/openmdao/docs/theory_manual/setup_stack.rst

  - Add subsystems
  - Delete subsystems

+ Keep in mind that, when `configure` is being run, you are already done calling `setup` on every group and component in the model, so if you add something here, setup will never be called, and it will never be fully integrated into the model hierarchy.

 Problem setup and final_setup
 -----------------------------

 OpenMDAO 2.0 introduces a new change to the setup process in which the original monolithic process is split into two separate phases triggered by the methods: `setup` and `final_setup`.
-The `final_setup` method is however something you will probably never have to call, as it is called automatically the first time that you call `run_model` or `run_driver` after running setup.
-The reason that the setup process was split into two phases is to allow you to perform certain actions after setup:
+The `final_setup` method is however something you will probably never have to call, as it is called automatically the first time that you call `run_model` or `run_driver` after running `setup`.
+The reason that the `setup` process was split into two phases is to allow you to perform certain actions after `setup`:

-**Post setup actions**
+**Post-setup actions**

  - Set values of unconnected inputs and indepvarcomps
  - Change settings on solvers